 Youth/family-friendly option: Stop in for an Italian treat at The Grand Pizzeria, a great hotspot with authentic Neapolitain pizza.

 8:00 p.m.: Theatre?
 Dance?
 Broadway?
 The symphony?
 The National Arts Centre is home to the NAC Orchestra as well as English and French theatre presenting the best artistry from across the country.
-In 2017, the NAC will unveil its spectacular new $110 million addition.
+On Canada’s 150th anniversary, the NAC unveiled the 1st phase of its spectacular new $110.5 million three phase addition.

 Day 2 – Out and About

 10:00 a.m.: You can’t leave town without a tour through the largest visual arts museum in the country, the National Gallery of Canada.
 Its giant bronze spider, Maman, greets you on the plaza entranceway providing a taste of what to expect inside.
 The Gallery boasts the world’s most comprehensive collection of Canadian (including Inuit) art, plus permanent exhibits include major works from European, American, and Canadian masters among many others.
-In 2017, the Gallery will reopen its rejuvenated Canada Gallery.
+On June 15th, 2017, the Gallery reopened its rejuvenated Canada Gallery, now called the Canadian and Indigenous galleries.

 3:00 p.m.: Spend the afternoon at the Mackenzie King Estate in Gatineau Park.
 Roam around the romantic gardens and picturesque ruins, or take one of the many trails through the woods before stopping for tea at the Mackenzie King Tearoom.
 Travel time is approx. 20 minutes from downtown.

 6:30 p.m.: For dinner, indulge at the Courtyard Restaurant.
-A favourite destination for relaxed fine dining, the restaurant specializes in Canadian cuisine using fresh, seasonal ingredients from local suppliers or try the Lieutenants Pump, offering pub grub, diverse beers and an outdoor patio.
+A favourite destination for relaxed fine dining, the restaurant specializes in Canadian cuisine using fresh, seasonal ingredients from local suppliers or try the Heart & Crown, offering pub grub, diverse beers and an outdoor patio.

 Youth/family-friendly option: Always popular with a younger crowd, stop in for supper where the Lone Star Texas Grill first opened its doors.
 Great food and a playful rodeo atmosphere make for a fun evening.